ethanpobrien/earnup_technical/README.md

 First you must run `python manage.py migrate` to run the initial schema migrations for the sqlite3 database.
-Then you can run `python manage.py create_database` to create the rental agreements in the database.
+Then you can run `python manage.py create_database --filename=cleaned_file.csv` to create the rental agreements in the database.
 Once this has been done you next run `python manage.py runserver` and visit `localhost:8000/api/rentals/` to see a listview of the rentals database table.
 This is the endpoint that you can run pass parameters to in order to search the